William J. Whaling: Korean War

 Whaling was subsequently assigned as chief of staff of the Marine Corps Base Camp Lejeune, North Carolina and served in this capacity until the end of June 1949.
 He was promoted to the rank of brigadier general on July 1, 1949, and assumed duty as Assistant Division Commander of the 2nd Marine Division under the command of Major General Thomas E. Watson.
 Following the outbreak of the Korean War in June 1950, his command was responsible for the training of replacement of combat personnel deployed overseas.

 At the end of April 1951, Whaling's old friend and former superior, Gerald C. Thomas, was given a command of 1st Marine Division, which was already deployed in Korea since summer 1950.
 Thomas asked Commandant Clifton B. Cates to appoint Whaling as 1st Marine Division Assistant Commander and Cates agreed.
 Whaling arrived to Korea in May that year and replaced Chesty Puller in his new capacity.
 He became a second set of eyes for evaluating tactical situations and training.
 His easy manner and "good old boy" charm gave him access to troops that Thomas could not and did not have.
 Whaling conducted "special reconnaissance" missions with his shotgun that kept fresh pheasants and ducks in the general's mess.

 Whaling participated in the Battle of the Punchbowl in August–September 1951, which was one of the last battles of the movement phase of the Korean War and during which 1st Marine Division killed over 3,000 of North Korean troops.
 The rest of the year and early 1952, spent division on the Jamestown Line, the UN's Main line of resistance and saw only occasional fighting.
 Upon the detachment of General Thomas in January 1952, Whaling remained with 1st Marine Division under new commanding general John T. Selden, another comrade from Cape Gloucester, until the end of March when he was succeeded by Merrill B. Twining and ordered back to the United States under rotation policy.
 For his service in Korea, Whaling was decorated with Army Distinguished Service Medal and Air Medal for participation in the reconnaissance flights over enemy-lines.

 Retirement

-Following his return stateside, Whaling was ordered to the Marine Corps Recruit Depot San Diego, California, succeeding Major General William T. Clement as commanding general of the Depot.
+Following his return stateside, Whaling was ordered to Marine Corps Recruit Depot San Diego, California, succeeding Major General William T. Clement as commanding general of the Depot.
 He was responsible for the recruit training on the West Coast until September that year, when Major general John T. Walker, more senior in rank assumed command of the depot and Whaling was appointed his deputy.

 Whaling served in this capacity July 1, 1954, when he retired from the Marine Corps after 37 years on active duty.
 He was advanced to the rank of major general on the retired list for having been specially commended in combat.